darasus/ai-blog/content/10-tips-for-managing-your-small-business-finances.md

   and liabilities in order to keep track of any assets that are becoming obsolete and need to be replaced.
 Track your liability risks by keeping a list of all of your company commitments and obligations.
+intro: "Today’s small business owner faces an entirely different set of challenges and opportunities than their predecessors did.
+The Internet, social media, and mobile devices have all changed the way that businesses operate and compete.
+Fortunately, these same technological advances have also made it easier for businesses to operate on a smaller scale with less capital.
+Over the last few decades, we’ve seen thousands of startups launch new products or services with very little upfront costs by incorporating as a small business instead of a larger corporation.
+There are many great benefits to operating your business as a Small Business Corporation (S Corp) rather than as a regular corporation (C Corp).
+When you operate your business as an S Corp, you can take advantage of what’s known as “pass-through taxation.”
+A pass-through entity is one where shareholders report their shares on their personal tax returns rather than the company’s tax return.
+Here are ten helpful tips to managing your small business finances:"
 ---

 ## Know the difference between an S Corp and a C Corp